-You should only use Rebif Rebidose after you have received proper training from a medical professional.
-An MS LifeLines Nurse may be able to provide injection training to you in the comfort of your home.
+You should only use Rebif Rebidose after you have been given proper instructions by a medical professional.
+An MS LifeLines® Nurse may be able to teach you how to inject in the comfort of your home.

-Meet Rebif Rebidose Watch this video to learn about 1 way to take Rebif.
+Watch this video to learn about one way to take Rebif.